FajarMaftuhFadli/100-Days-Kubernetes-Challange/logs/day-1/README.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-## 3. Interact with cluster
+### 3. Interact with cluster

-Get all pods from all namespaces
+Using kubectl we can get all pods from all namespaces.

 `kubectl get po -A`